-Equipment used

-Cameras were used in this study as the presence of the animal care team would have affected their behaviours.
+Action cameras were used in this study to remotely observe and collect observational data as the presence of the Animal Care team would have affected their behaviours.
 A total of two action cameras were used interchangeably for this study - the Akaso v50 pro and the Akaso v50 pro SE, both of which share very similar technical specifications.
-The cameras were set at a height of around 2 m at both sites in order to easily capture and identify the behaviours of the dholes.
+The cameras were set at a height of around 2 m at both sites in order to easily capture and identify the behaviours of the dholes. <video recording settings; frequency and duration of each footage, resolution, also need details on how the video footages were processed.>

-Study individuals
+Study subjects

 The Mandai Wildlife Group (MWG), Singapore, has a total of 11 dholes in its’ collection, all of whom are housed at the Night Safari in two different groupings (5.1 & 6.0).
-From their arrival up until mid-2021, both groups were housed in the same enclosure, and were released out into the exhibit on alternating nights.
-June 2021 saw the 6.0 group moved out into a different enclosure that used to house the Indian Wolves.
+From their arrival up until mid-2021, both groups were housed in the same enclosure (RD1?), and were released out into the exhibit on alternating nights.
+In June 2021, the 6.0 group was moved into a different enclosure (RD2) that used to house the Indian Wolves.
 The only major shortcoming of the new enclosure was that it was quite bare in comparison to their previous den area.
 As highly social animals, the need of wide and big enclosure space is important for their welfare, along with environmental enrichments/complexity that are useful for the animals (Taylor, 2022; Mason et, 2007).

 This study will only be looking at the 6.0 group of individuals as it was only this group that was translocated from RD 1 to RD 2.
-The 4.1 group remains at RD 1.
+The 4.1 group remains at RD1.

-Sampling Methods
+Sampling regimes

 Sampling methods used were focal and time sampling.
 The animal’s behaviours were observed for 10 minutes each day between 1500 to 1800 hrs.
 Their behaviours were recorded at intervals of 30 seconds with there being a total of 120 counts per day for all six dholes.
 A total of 2160 data points were collected across 18 days for each enclosure type.

-Since this study holistically looks at the total amount of activity and inactivity, the individual behaviours in the ethogram were further split up into active and inactive accordingly (refer to Table 3) for us to be able to analyse their behaviours with a bit more depth.
+Since this study holistically looks at the total amount of activity and inactivity, the individual behaviours in the ethogram were further split up into active and inactive states accordingly (refer to Table 3) for us to better examine their behaviours.

 The ethograms are divided into three states; active, inactive and OOS as shown in Table 3